pingcap/docs/statement-summary-tables.md

 ### Which categories of SQL statements consume the longest total time?

-If the QPS decreases significantly from 10:00 A.M. to 10:30 A.M., you can find out the three categories of SQL statements with the longest time consumption from the history table:
+If the QPS decrease significantly from 10:00 to 10:30, you can find out the three categories of SQL statements with the longest time consumption from the history table:

 {{< copyable "sql" >}}